gardener/gardener/docs/concepts/node-agent.md

 ### Availability

 Previously, the `cloud-config-downloader` simply restarted the systemd units on every change to the `OSC`, regardless which of the services changed.
 The `gardener-node-agent` first checks which systemd unit was changed, and will only restart these.
 This will prevent unneeded `kubelet` restarts.

-### Future Development

-The `gardener-node-agent` opens up the possibility for further improvements.

-Necessary restarts of the `kubelet` could be deterministic instead of the aforementioned random jittering.
-In that case, the `gardenlet` could add annotations across all nodes.
-As the `gardener-node-agent` watches the `Node` object, it could wait with `kubelet` restarts, OSC changes or react immediately.
-Critical changes could be performed in chunks of nodes in serial order, but an equal time spread is possible, too.